 IPPT-REQ-322262/A-Token revocation request

 The IPPTServer shall be able to receive the Token revocation request from IPPTOffBoardClient.
 Upon receiving the token revocation request command the IPPTServer shall send an ack (command response) with status (in progress / failure) back to the IPPTOffBoardClient.
-Additionally with help from IPPTClient the IPPTServer shall send the token revocation request to the application based on the app ID present in the token revocation request.
+Additionally, with help from IPPTClient the IPPTServer shall send the token revocation request to the application based on the Feature ID present in the token revocation request.
 The token revocation request shall be per application.

 For more information please refer the FTCP protofile.